Monday, December 12, 2011

 In practice, Rome seems to minimize the importance of the sacraments.
 Think of the way the blessed Eucharist was functionally devalued in medieval Europe within a system that was prepared to deny wine to the laity and restrict even the bread to annual services.

 Or again, consider the way Rome trivializes the Eucharist by allowing those who support abortion and even homosexuality to have access to Christ’s body and blood merely because they are Roman Catholics.
 Such people would be quickly excommunicated in conservative Protestant churches and in the early church (see Paul’s correspondence with the Corinthians) and yet are allowed full table privileges in Rome.
-The patience and slowness of the Roman Catholic church on these matters is an innovation compared to the early church.
+The patience and slowness of the Roman Catholic church on these matters is an innovation compared to the practice of the early church, as evidenced in Paul correspondence to the Corinthians.

 Rome is to be applauded for her high view of the Eucharist, but we do right to protest against her for not holding a higher view.